-There’s no two ways about it; walking out into the garage to work out when it’s 15 degrees outside just plain sucks.
-For as long as I’ve had my garage gym, every winter, I’ve done just that.
-I just toughed it out and dealt with the cold.
+There’s no two ways about it, heading out into the garage to work out when it’s 25 degrees outside just plain sucks.
+For as long as I’ve had my garage gym; every winter; I’ve done just that.
+I just toughed it out and dealt with the freezing cold.
 Not this year though.
 This year I’m warming things up out there.
-I’m saying no to that frozen barbell!
+I’m saying no to that frozen barbell and frozen pull-up bar!

 Disclaimer: I am not an expert in the heating and air conditioning field.
-The information I have to share with you has been compiled from many sources including countless forum discussions, articles written by actual HVAC technicians, product descriptions and reviews, and my own experiences.
+The information I’ll share with you has been compiled from many sources including countless HVAC discussion boards, articles written by actual HVAC technicians, product descriptions and reviews, and my own experiences.
 Again, I am not an HVAC technician.

 I want to help point you in the right direction to make your garage more comfortable to work out in.
-If one of these heating options interests you, do your own research on the products and the proper installation.
+If one of these heating options interests you, do your own product and installation research.
 Propane, natural gas, and kerosene are dangerous if not handled responsibly.
-Read all safely precautions and instructions, and hire qualified help if needed… don’t burn your house down!
+Be sure to read all safely precautions and instructions, and hire qualified help if needed… don’t burn your house down!

 Heating your Garage Gym – Electric Space Heaters